 Objections are a normal part of any sales position, including real estate.
 The key is not to avoid them entirely, but to handle them well when they do arise.
 In fact, it can be a great opportunity to educate the buyer and prove your value to them.
-Use these scripts and best practices to respond to five very common objections.
+Use the following scripts and best practices to respond to five very common objections.

 PREVIEW: